Skip to content

 🚂

-The Kandy–Ella (and Kandy–Nuwara Eliya) scenic train routes are the most popular train journeys in Asia among travelers.
+The Kandy–Ella scenic train route is the most popular train journey in Asia among travelers.
 Tickets sell out 2–4 weeks ahead, especially for second-class reserved seats and first class.
 Book at raildna.com the moment you confirm your travel dates.
-Showing up at the station to buy on the day — even a day before — will leave you standing in a crowded aisle or unable to travel at all.
+Showing up at the station to buy on the day will leave you standing in a crowded aisle or unable to travel at all.
 This ruins itineraries.

 ☀️